kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Is feminism in Spain reserved for those who will *never* be targeted by misogynist terrorist gangs?

 ## Bali

+!!! danger "Let's be clear about this..."
+    - If Polygon, Elon, Fireblocks, and all the rest of those sex offending tech-bros thought for one minute I might survive all this to tell the tale, it would have never happened.
+    - This certainty made them show and tell me things they might now wish they hadn't, so that's good.

 - I am in Bali from 11th-19th May with work.
 - We stay at the [Grand Hyatt](https://www.hyatt.com/grand-hyatt/en-US/balgh-grand-hyatt-bali).